janvdvegt/chatgpt-import/README.md

 ## Setup

-Make sure to set a valid `OPENAI_API_KEY` in your environment variables.
+Make sure to set a valid `OPENAI_API_KEY` in your environment variables and install `requirements.txt`.

 ## Features